hamelumster/meeseeks-box/README.md

 </h1>

 <h3 align="center">🔍 What is it? </h3>
-Meeseeks Box is a simple tool for getting one quick response from LLM (remember: Mr. Meeseeks disappears when he fulfills the request)
+<p align="center"> Meeseeks Box is a simple tool for getting one quick response from LLM (remember: Mr. Meeseeks disappears when he fulfills the request) </p>

 <h2 align="center">🚀 Quick Start </h2>